CliffyA/emanda-technical-test/README.md

 + There's a lot that would need to be added for this to be a real task tracking app, editing, deleting, sorting / moving tasks to different parents (drag and drop?) etc. I'll worry more about the implementation things rather than features, as a lot of that will come back to what the roadmap for the app looks like.

-+ And some sort of user management / login system.
-Maybe we don't need `userId` on the task table, if we were using SQLite to shard the database per user.
++ Some sort of user authentication and request validation framework.
+There is a security level to this, but also at the table level with user ids columns on data.
+If we continue to use SQLite we could shard the whole database per user.

 + There's no docker development configuration.
-And the way NGINX is serving the static site and proxying the dynamic route makes it a bit difficult to quickly setup a nicer development enviroment in the time limits given.
+And the way NGINX is serving the static site and proxying the dynamic backend route makes it a bit difficult to quickly setup a nicer development enviroment in the time limits given.
 I did have a little play with auto rebuilding on change at least, while still pretty unfirendly, is better than manually stop/starting.

 + Speaking of NGINX, we'll also want to setup HTTPS on this before release.